Search and Filter

 Who Transfers and Where do They Go?
 Identifying Risk Factors Across Student, School, and Neighborhood Characteristics

-Takeshi Terada, Jason Jabbari, Yung Chun, Richard Hall, Ethan Greenstein, Margaret K. Wallace, Somalis Chy.Topics: Student LearningResearch demonstrates student mobility, or students transferring schools, significantly affects student academic outcomes, making it a critical concern for policymakers and practitioners.
+Takeshi Terada, Jason Jabbari, Yung Chun, Richard Hall, Ethan Greenstein, Margaret K. Powers, Somalis Chy.Topics: Student LearningResearch demonstrates student mobility, or students transferring schools, significantly affects student academic outcomes, making it a critical concern for policymakers and practitioners.
 Within-school-year transfers, in particular, often reflect sudden, unexpected circumstances.
 However,… more →

 Education and the Gender Voting Gap